 Staff Opinion: This section of code exists to ensure a high degree of public access is provided as land development occurs.
 Without this access, it becomes harder for people to meet their needs and connect with the social and economic life of the community.
 Refer to Waivers Two, Three, and Six, as well as Section III.A. for additional explanation.
-Staff does not support the waiver request, as currently proposed on the master site plan.
+Staff does not support the waiver request.

 6. Waiver from Sec.
-9-26-4(B)'s requirement for 1 on-street parking space per two units to reduce on-street parking from 108 to 42 in Pod B and 208 to 130 in Pod C.
+9-26-4(B)'s requirement for 1 on-street parking space per two units to reduce on-street parking from 108 to 44 in Pod B and 198 to 154 in Pod C.